milche732/ET/README.md

 ### MSSQL
  Open ET.Web\appsettings.json and edit "ConnectionString": "Data Source=(LocalDb)\\MSSQLLocalDB;Initial Catalog=IdentityDB;Integrated Security=SSPI;",
  Current DB, is not optimised, no indexes were used.
-However User.Name can be indexed for proper performance.
+On;y User.Name was indexed.